-Location: Online Zoom – TAGOR members will automatically receive a Zoom invite.
+Location: Online Zoom – TAGOR members will automatically receive a Zoom invite

-About the talk:
+About the Presentation: